Unilateral attempts to change Line of Actual Control won't be countenanced: EAM Jaishankar | Law-Order

 ''As to what has happened in the last two years, we have been very clear and very effective in ensuring that no attempt to change the status quo unilaterally on the Line of Actual Control will be countenanced by us,'' Jaishankar said.

-He said the problems in the boundary with China was in a large part due to the Chinese occupying large parts of India, including Ladakh, in 1962 and many of these are strategic areas that create a challenge for Indian border forces.
+He said the problems in the boundary with China was largely due to the Chinese occupying large parts of India, including Ladakh, in 1962 -- during Congress rule -- and many of these are strategic areas that create a challenge for Indian border forces.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)